kode4food/interpol/doc/Language_Reference.md

 }
 ```

 #### Automatic Interpolation
-In addition to the Interpolation Operator, Automatic Interpolation is supported, but only for literal Strings.
-This is accomplished using an embedded `%` followed by an Identifier.
+In addition to the Interpolation Operator, Automatic Interpolation is supported for literal strings containing named indexing.
 The value used in this interpolation is retrieved from the current scope.
 So far example, if there is a variable called name in the current scope, you can expose it as follows:

 ```html
 <title>"User Profile - %name"</title>